fiskaltrust/rollout-doc/overview/management-portal.md

 ## Data Management

  The *fiskaltrust.Portal* allows you to **export your data** by various selection criteria and in **different export formats**.
-Depending on their availability, it is also possible to configure data replication to **third party service providers**.
+Depending on their availability, it is also possible to configure data replication to **third-party service providers**.

 ## CashBox Maintenance